-From 1 to 3 September 1969, the AITUC sponsored an Asian Seminar on Medicines, Drugs, Their Prices and Control in Re2 lation to Public Health, at Bombay.
+From 1 to 3 September 1969, the AITUC sponsored an Asian Seminar on Medicines, Drugs, Their Prices and Control in Relation to Public Health, at Bombay.
 Trade Union representatives from 7 countries (9 organisations affiliated to WFTU, ICFTU and independent), the WFTU and the Trade Unions International of Chemical, Oil and Allied Workers attended.
 Well-known economists and doctors also took part in the deliberations.

-The AITUC maintained its close relationship with the WFTU and participated in the work of its Congress, the Bureau, Executive Committee and General Council meetings of the WFTU, and the various Commissions set up by it.
+The AITUC maintained its close relationship with the WFTU and participated in the work of its Congress, the Bureau, Executive Committee and General Council meetings of the WFTU and the various Commissions set up by it.
 The AITUC also took part in the various meetings and Conferences of the various TUIs.

-During this period, the AITUC maintained fraternal contacts with various trade union centres abroad and particularly with " the trade union centres of socialist countries.
-A number of delegations from our fraternal organisations from abroad also visited our country at the invitation of the AITUC during this." period.
+During this period, the AITUC maintained fraternal contacts with various trade union centres abroad and particularly with the trade union centres of socialist countries.
+A number of delegations from our fraternal organisations from abroad also visited our country at the invitation of the AITUC during this period.

 Unity of AITUC

-This19 year, the All-India Trade /Union Gongress, the firstfounding central organisation of the working olasso of India, which had its first Congress in 1920 in Bombay, enters its fiftieth yearl And during all these fifty years, it has fought many glorious battles in the liberation struggles of the Indian people and the class_strugglesof the work-"ing"class.
-Many a martyr's iname adorns the scroll of honour of the AITUC in the service of the country and the -class.
+This year, the All-India Trade Union Congress, the first founding central organisation of the working class of India. which had its first Congress in 1920 in Bombay, enters its fiftieth vear.
+And during all these vears, it has fought fifty many glorious battles in the liberation struggles of the Indian people and the class-struggles of the working class.
+Many a martyr's name adorns the scroll of honour of the AITUC in the service of the country and the class.

-Last year has been a year of great changes, a year of great struggles of the workers, peasants and toiling intelligentsia, a year of advance and gains for the exploited classes and a year of significant defeats for the exploiters where united front governments, mainly relying on the working class, the peasantry and the middleclasses came into being.
-Land to the tiller, a fair wage to the worker and more democratic rights for the poor and dispossessed started becoming a reality there.
+Last year has been a year of great changes, a year of great struggles of the workers, peasants and toiling intelligentsia, a year of advance and gains for the exploited classes and a year of significant defeats for the exploiters.

-A severe politice defeat was inflicted on the Congress Party, the ruling party of the mitalists. landlords and kurks, particularly in the mates of Kerala and W. Bengal,
+A severe political defeat was inflicted on the Congress Party, the ruling party of the capitalists, landlords and kulaks, particularly in the States of Kerala and W. Bengal, where united front governments, mainly relying on the working class, the peaand the middlesantry classes came into being.
+Land to the tiller. wage to the worker more democratic rights for the poor and dispossessed started becoming a reality there

 And last year saw the central power of the Congress Party split and reduced to a minority, much to the delight and relief of the toiling people of our country, which has suffered so much at the hands of the oppressive rule of the Congress.
-BUT ITS COM-PLETE OVERTHROW I.S YET AHEAD.
+BUT ITS COMPLETE OVERTHROW IS YET AHEAD.